Family And Medical Leave Act Lawyer in Tennessee

 You have two years from the date of the FMLA violation to file a claim in federal court.
 If the violation was willful, the deadline is extended to three years.
 It’s important to contact an employment attorney before the time limit expires or you could lose your rights to compensation.

-How The Employment And Consumer Law Group Can Help
+How The Employment And Commerce Law Group Can Help

 Contact us online to schedule your free consultation today.